-For the purpose of International Standard ISO 15189, the term Laboratory Director refers to the current chairman of the laboratory management team.
-This chair rotates on an annual basis between the consultant staff whose majority session commitment is to the National Maternity Hospital.
+For the purpose of International Standard ISO 15189, the term Laboratory Director refers to the current chairperson of the laboratory management team.
+This chair rotates between the consultant staff whose majority session commitment is to the National Maternity Hospital.
 The agreed term is reviewed annually and exceptions, if made, are minuted at the laboratory management meeting.
 See RF-CS-LM-23 for the current laboratory director.